Jacreator/alx-low_level_programming/0x03-debugging/README.md

-The file 0-main prints if integer is positive or negative
+The file 0-main.c prints if integer is positive or negative The file 1-main.c comments out lines